1. Who we are

 11. How to get in touch

-Your request should be made in writing and you will be required to prove your identity before a personal data request is actioned.
+Requests in writing (email or post) can be sent to the address below.
+You will be required to prove your identity before a personal data request is actioned.

 12. What to do if you have a complaint